Somalia: Renewed clashes dim hopes of a credible election | DW | 28.10.2021

 Several days of fighting between government troops and militia have heightened political uncertainty over the long-overdue national polls.
 In addition, there is still no agreement on the electoral procedure.

-As things stand, Somalia currently has no legitimate national authority.
-The mandates of the federal institutions expired in February this year and cannot constitutionally be extended.
+Somalia currently has no legitimate national authority.
+The mandates of the federal institutions expired in February and cannot constitutionally be extended.
 But there has been a political understanding that the incumbents remain in office pending an electoral process to establish a new parliament and government.

 "That understanding is now fraying because the electoral process is months behind schedule.
-Villa Somalia [Somalia's Presidential Palace] has been systematically frustrating the process at every turn and trying to manipulate the election model for its benefit," Horn of Africa expert, Matthew Bryden, said.
+Villa Somalia [Somalia's Presidential Palace] has been systematically frustrating the process at every turn and trying to manipulate the election model for its benefit," said Horn of Africa expert Matthew Bryden.
 "If so, then there is a very real risk that some political stakeholders will lose patience and that the fragile understanding that currently maintains stability may begin to disintegrate," Bryden told DW.

 Somalia's al-Qaida-linked al-Shabab extremist group has already vowed to disrupt the electoral process.
-To make matters worse, fighting between regional forces supported by the federal army and the once allied moderate Sufi militias in Galgaduud province of central Somalia has claimed over 100 people.
+To make matters worse, fighting between regional forces supported by the federal army and the once allied moderate Sufi militias in Galgaduud province of central Somalia has killed more than 100 people.
 The clashes injured another 200 others.

 In a statement issued on Thursday, Sufi leader Sheikh Mohamed Shakir Ali Hassan said the central government deployed more troops from Mogadishu to Guri-El and used excessive force as the national army clashed with the group.

-The violence affected medical services in the district, causing massive destruction on two hospitals in the area.
+The violence affected medical services in the district, causing massive destruction at two hospitals in the area.
 As a result, more than 100,000 people fled to neighboring villages.

-"We cannot describe the level of destruction by the conflict here in Guri-El district, Anas Abdi, a District Commissioner, said.
-"But we are committed to all we can to bring those affected and displaced people back to the district, get assistance and restart their livelihood," Abdi told DW."
+"We cannot describe the level of destruction by the conflict here in Guri-El district," Anas Abdi, a district commissioner, told DW.
+"But we are committed to all we can to bring those affected and displaced people back to the district, get assistance and restart their livelihood."

 President Farmaajo's constitutional mandate expired in February but he remains in power under a deal struck in parliament

-Very little progress has been made on the clan-based elections where five regional states choose 52 senate members of parliament.
+Very little progress has been made on the clan-based elections where five regional states choose 52 members of the senate .
 The upper house consists of 54 seats in total.

 Moreover, there is no meaningful agreement or deadline on critical aspects of the electoral procedures.
 The indecision has enormous potential for further disputes and delays about the list of 275 lower house members or house of representatives.